-Keibul Lamjao National Park is different and one of its kind.
-It is the only floating park in the world, home to a variety of animals and birds.
+Keibul Lamjao National Park is different and one of its kind; it is the only floating park in the world, home to a variety of animals and birds.
 Situated in Bishnupur district close to the town of Thanga, the Keibul Lamjao National Park is an integral part of the Loktak Lake.

-The biggest attraction of the lake is the endangered Eld’s Deer or the Brow-antlered Deer, locally known as Sangai.
+The biggest attraction of the lake is the endangered Eld’s deer or the brow-antlered Deer, locally known as sangai.
 It is the dancing deer which makes Bishnupur and Manipur famous.
-Keibul Lamjao was declared a national park in 1977 mainly to protect the Sangai whereas earlier it was declared a sanctuary.
+Keibul Lamjao was declared a national park in 1977 mainly to protect the sangai, whereas, earlier it was declared a sanctuary.

 Keibul Lamjao National Park floats because of a unique ecosystem.
-Most of the vegetation in the park is in the form of the floating marshes called Phumdi.
-Tourists can directly travel from Imphal (53 kilometres away) to visit the Park.
+Most of the vegetation in the park is in the form of the floating marshes called phumdi.
+Tourists can directly travel from Imphal (53 km away) to visit the park.
 The best time to visit it is between October and February.